OpenPrinting/openprinting.github.io/_posts/2023-06-29-OpenPrinting News - June 2023.md

 ```

 **Activating classically installed drivers**
-Only **if none of the above-mentioned Printer Applications makes your printer working**, especially if you have a **proprietary** printer driver installed, install the Legacy Printer Application which makes the classic CUPS drivers available to the CUPs Snap:
+Only **if none of the above-mentioned Printer Applications makes your printer working**, especially if you have a **proprietary** printer driver installed, install the Legacy Printer Application which makes the classic CUPS drivers available to the CUPS Snap:
 ```
 sudo apt install legacy-printer-app
 ```